pnp/sp-dev-fx-webparts/README.md

 ```

 ## Authors
 This repository's contributors are all community members who volunteered their time to share code samples.
-Work is done as an open source community project, which each sample contained in their own solution.
+Work is done as an open source community project, with each sample contained in their own solution.

 ## Contributions

 These samples are direct from the feature teams, SharePoint PnP core team (http://aka.ms/m365pnp) or shared by the community.
 We welcome your input on issues and suggestions for new samples.
 We do also welcome community contributions around the client-side web parts.
 If you have any questions, just let us know.

-Please have a look on our [Contribution Guidance](./.github/CONTRIBUTING.md) before submitting your pull requests, so that we can get your contribution processed as fast as possible.
+Please have a look on our [Contribution Guidance](./CONTRIBUTING.md) before submitting your pull requests, so that we can get your contribution processed as fast as possible.

 ## Code of Conduct
 This repository has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.